kermitt2/grobid/doc/Introduction.md

 + "Automatic Generation" of pre-formatted training data based on new pdf documents, for supporting semi-automatic training data generation.
 + Support for CJK and Arabic languages based on customized Lucene analyzers provided by WIPO.

-The default GROBID extraction and parsing algorithms uses the [Wapiti CRF library](http://wapiti.limsi.fr), but it is also possible to use the [CRF++ library](http://crfpp.googlecode.com/svn/trunk/doc/index.html).
-These two C++ libraries are transparently integrated as JNI with dynamic call based on the current OS.
+The GROBID extraction and parsing algorithms uses the [Wapiti CRF library](http://wapiti.limsi.fr).
+[CRF++ library](http://crfpp.googlecode.com/svn/trunk/doc/index.html) is not supported since GROBID version 0.4.
+The C++ libraries are transparently integrated as JNI with dynamic call based on the current OS.

-GROBID should run properly "out of the box" on MacOS X, Linux (32 & 64), following the guidelines bellow.
+GROBID should run properly "out of the box" on MacOS X, Linux (32 and 64 bits).
 GROBID does currently not run on Windows environments because the required and up-to-date CRF native binaries are not yet compiled for this platform (contributors to work on Windows support are very welcome!).

 ## Credits

-The main author is Patrice Lopez (INRIA).
+The main author is Patrice Lopez (patrice.lopez@science-miner.com).

 Many thanks to: